KanavTiger/mle-training/README.md

 ## Repo Structure

 The repository is organized into **five modules** to reflect the structure of the TAMLEP training program.
 Each module folder contains the necessary code, exercises, and projects specific to that module.
+Right now I have completed only **three modules.**

 ### Module Breakdown: